urakubo/lattice_dendrites/docs_src/tut1/create_spiny_dendrite.rst

    :scale: 50%
    :align: center

 6. Execute 'python3 11_create_dend.py'.
-If users have successfully saved the volumes and surfaces, the execution of the subsequent script 'python3 12_show_dend.py' will show its 3D shape (Figure above).
+If users have successfully created the volumes and surfaces, the execution of the subsequent script 'python3 12_show_dend.py' will show its 3D shape (Figure above).
 We use this spiny dendrite for simulation.